 Proof of address (electric bill).

-Verification of the members of your household (birthdates, social security numbers, shot records or birth certificates).
+Verification of the members of your household (birthdates, shot records or birth certificates).

 If the head of household is a Food Stamp recipient, you must bring your budget sheet.